MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Compare-Object.md

 a collection of objects. `Compare-Object` examines adjacent objects when it doesn't find the object in the same position in a collection.
 The default value is `[Int32]::MaxValue`, which means that `Compare-Object` examines the entire object collection.

+When working with large collections, the default value might not be efficient but is very accurate.
+Specifying a smaller value for **SyncWindow** can increase performance but could have lower accuracy.

 ```yaml
 Type: System.Int32